howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_7.md

     return null;
 }
 ```
-This loops over the `ORDER_CONFIG` array and looks for the `user` key that matches the supplied `$username` variable.
+This loops over the `ORDER_CONFIG` array and looks for the `user` element that matches the supplied `$username` variable.
 If a match is found then the `$order` is returned.
 If no matches are found then `null` is returned.

 Re run `make test` and notice the following error with PHPStan.
 ```bash